Intro CS Syllabus

 Phone Extension 4434

-Feel free to stop by my office in Memorial Hall to ask questions, or just to say hi.
-However, if you know you need a large block of time for extra help, please schedule it ahead of time so I can keep my schedule free for you.
+Feel free to stop by my office to ask questions, or just to say hi.
+I keep a schedule posted outside the door showing when I'm generally available.
+If you'd like to make sure I'm available to meet, please speak with me or e-mail me ahead of time so I can keep my schedule free for you.

 Structure